asadali27232/App_Dev_ReactNative/README.md

 # Run the app
 npx expo start
 ```
-- This will start the development server and open the Expo Developer Tools in your browser.
+- This will start the development server and open the Expo Developer Tools in your concole
-- You can use an Android or iOS device to scan the QR code from the Expo Developer Tools, or you can use an emulator to run the app.
+- You can use an Android or iOS device to scan the QR code from the Expo Developer Tools, or you can use an emulator to run the app

 ## Contributing
 Contributions to this repository are welcome.
 If you notice any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.